Whether you want to retire or start a new business, having an exit strategy can smooth the process.

-A sale may be the best way to cash in on the value in your business.
+A sale may be the best way to cash in on the value in your small business.
 But a sale doesn’t make sense for everyone.
-To help you determine if you’re ready to sell, and which type of sale might make sense, start by thinking about whether you’re comfortable relinquishing control of the business (and how much).
-Remember, there are many ways to structure a sale, it’s not just selling and walking away.
-And interest rates are currently at record lows, making it easier for businesses to do deals if you’re ready.
+To help you determine if you’re ready to sell, and which type of sale might make sense, start by thinking about whether you’re comfortable relinquishing control of the business and, if so, how much.
+Remember, there are many ways to structure a sale; it’s not just selling and walking away.

-- Outright sale: The traditional idea of a “sale,” where you transfer ownership immediately and receive payment immediately.
+- An outright sale is the traditional idea of a “sale,” where you transfer ownership of your small business immediately and receive payment immediately.

-- Partial sale: Selling a stake of your business to raise capital.
+- A partial sale involves selling a stake of your business to raise capital.
 This can be done so you retain majority control of your business.

-- Gradual sale: A long-term payment plan for buyers who can’t afford immediate payment.
+- In a gradual sale, you offer a long-term payment plan for buyers who can’t afford immediate payment.

-- Revenue or profit share: May include an upfront payment similar to an outright sale, but includes terms that allow you a share of revenue or profits going forward.
+- In a revenue or profit share, you may receive an upfront payment similar to in an outright sale, but the agreement also includes terms that allow you a share of revenue or profits going forward.